-Two of the articles presented in Dragon #293, "Monsters with Class" and "The Elemental Planetouched," deal with adjusting starting levels of "monster" PCs.
+Two of the articles presented in DRAGON #293, "Monsters with Class" and "The Elemental Planetouched," deal with adjusting starting levels of "monster" PCs.
 However, the former article uses Effective Character Level (ECL), while Mr. Reynolds's article uses Level Adjustment (LA).
 I also notice that Mr. Reynolds's article on Saurials in the previous issue uses the Level Adjustment system as well.

-I was under the impression that ECL was going to be the "official" method for handling monster PCs in the new edition of D&tD.
-It's a lot more clearly explained than the general guidelines in the DUNGEON MASTER'S Guide and is used throughout the FORGOTTEN REALMS Campaign Setting book.
+I was under the impression that ECL was going to be the "official" method for handling monster PCs in the new edition of D&D. It's a lot more clearly explained than the general guidelines in the DUNGEON MASTER'S Guide and is used throughout the FORGOTTEN REALMS Campaign Setting book.
 Now I see the ECL system being ditched in favor of the Level Adjustment system in two articles that each deal with races from the FORGOTTEN REALMS setting.

 I guess I don't understand this.
 Is there some fundamental difference between ECL and LA that I'm missing?
 If not, wouldn't it be easier on players and DMs if a single terminology or concept was used?
-If this is a matter of debate, my vote would be to stick with ECL, and also to include ECL in the entries that appear in the upcoming Monster Manual II; ECL should be a standard part of any monster description, as far as I am concerned.
+If this is a matter of debate, my vote would be to stick with ECL, and also to include ECL in the entries that appear in the upcoming Monster Manual II; ECL in stores nou